Turtle in Paradise: Plot

-Turtle Curry is an eleven-year-old girl living with her mother Jakie and cat named Smokey in Japan, who is upset that her mother's new employer refuses to let Turtle and her cat stay in her house.
+Turtle Curry is an eleven-year-old girl living with her mother Sadiebelle and cat named Smokey in New Jersey, who is upset that her mother's new employer refuses to let Turtle and her cat stay in her house.
 Turtle says goodbye and enters the front seat of Mr. Lyle Edgit, a family friend and a merchant.
 When Turtle arrives in Key West, her Aunt Minerva "Minnie" is confused because she didn't receive a letter about Turtle coming to live with her.
-Aunt Minnie introduces her to their three cousins: Beans (the oldest cousin who is distant), Kermit (who has rheumatic fever and must nap in order to live), and Buddy (who is quick to pee in his pants).
+Aunt Minnie introduces her to their three cousins: Beans (the oldest cousin who is distant), Kermit (who had rheumatic fever), and Buddy (who is quick to pee in his pants).
 Aunt Minnie forces Beans to share his room with Turtle, but he becomes irritated and resentful of his cousin.

 The boys and their friends, Pork Chop, Jelly and Ira, are called 'The Diaper Gang' as they care for the babies in their town, using a 'secret recipe' to cure diaper rash.
 Turtle begins to grow accustomed to her new surroundings and its people.
-She later finds out her grandmother is still alive, but she dislikes the people living in Key West and the people dislike her.
+She later finds out her grandmother is still alive.
 Turtle does her best to win her grandmother's love and succeeds.

-As the summer begins to draw to a close, Turtle and the boys hear rumors that they are dating, Turtle and the gang set to find the person who spread that rumor, but are caught off guard when a hurricane hits the Keys and they are forced to take shelter in a shack.
-Once the hurricane passes, they take their discovered loot and head home where Turtle finds her mother and Archie Meeks, a cunning conman, are waiting for them.
-Sharing the treasure they found and dreaming of a new life, Turtle and her mother set off to go back to New Jersey, but only to discover that Archie has stolen the treasure and has headed off to Cuba.
+As the summer begins to draw to a close, Turtle finds a map to an old lost treasure and she goes with the boys to find it, but are caught off guard when a hurricane hits the Keys and they are forced to take shelter in a shack.
+Once the hurricane passes, they take their discovered loot and head home where Turtle finds her mother and Archie Meeks, her mother's new husband, are waiting for them.
+Sharing the treasure they found and dreaming of a new life, Turtle and her mother plan to go to Georgia, but discover that Archie has stolen the treasure and has headed off to Cuba.
 Despite this setback, Turtle comes to believe that she and her family will still find happiness in paradise.

 Back Cover Summary

-Life's nothing like the movies, and Turtle knows enough not to expect a Hollywood ending.
-After all, it's 1935, the Depression.
-Jobs, money, and sometimes even dreams are scarce.
-So when Turtle is sent off to Key West, Florida, to live with relatives she's never met, she doesn't even shed a tear.
-Florida's hot and strange, full of ragtag boy cousins, family secrets, and even buried treasure!
-Before she knows what's happened, Turtle comes out of the shell she's spent her life building, and discovers a world that's more exciting than any Hollywood blockbuster.
+Set in 1935 during the Great Depression, the novel follows a young girl nicknamed Turtle, who is sent to Key West, Florida, to live with relatives she has never met.
+Facing economic hardship and uncertainty, Turtle adjusts to life in a new environment marked by unfamiliar customs, extended family members, and local traditions.
+As she becomes acquainted with her cousins and uncovers family secrets, including a rumored buried treasure, Turtle gradually adapts to her surroundings.
+Over the course of the story, she develops greater independence and a broader understanding of family and community.